input-output-hk/partner-chains/dev/local-environment/README.md

 3. Include Cardano testnet, Kupo, Ogmios, DB-Sync and Postgres
 4. Deploy a single Partner Chains node with network_mode: "host" for external connections

 Option 3 is suitable for providing a local Postgres with our minimal Cardano chain for local testing.
-Option 4 is suitable for deploying individual Partner Chain Nodes accross distrubted systems.
+Option 4 is suitable for deploying individual Partner Chain Nodes across distributed systems.

 ## Other Features

-We are continuing to develop this utility for a range of appications, and regularly add additional features.
+We are continuing to develop this utility for a range of applications, and regularly add additional features.
 The `setup.sh --help` output will always show the latest details for available features:

 ```
 $ bash setup.sh --help